Groom-to-be steals to fund his wedding, arrested from wedding hall

-After robbing diamond jewellery worth Rs 14 lakh and Rs 10,000 in cash from a train, he sold the loot for Rs 2 lakh and used the cash to buy a sofa-cum-bed, a refrigerator, a cupboard, a TV set, a table and jewellery
+After robbing diamond jewellery worth Rs 14 lakh and Rs 10,000 in cash from a train, he sold the loot for Rs 2 lakh and used the cash to make purchases for his own wedding

 There was quite a stir at a wedding venue in Bihar recently, when cops picked up a groom-to-be on the eve of his marriage, straight from the hall.

 The accused was to get married Sitamarhi, Bihar on March 17.
 Cops picked him up from the wedding hall where he was to get married.
 Illustrations/Amit Bandre

 The man had stolen diamond jewellery worth Rs 14 lakh and Rs 10,000 in cash from a Surat-bound train on January 28 and used the ill-gotten gains to make purchases for his own wedding.

 The table and TV set seized by the police from the accused